w3c/secure-payment-confirmation/scope.md

 SPC is a tool for this last step.

-## Unique Features of SPC
+## Benefits and Unique Features of SPC

+### Benefits

-* **Streamlined UX**.
+* **Faster Authentication**.
 FIDO authentication provides a very good user experience.
-Our expectation is that the SPC "happy path" provides an even more streamlined experience.
-One important goal is to remove the need to redirect an enrolled user during a payment transaction.
+Our expectation is that the SPC "happy path" further accelerates strong customer authentication compared to other approaches such as one-time passwords.
+An important goal is to remove the need to redirect an enrolled user during a payment transaction.
 Another important goal is to speed up authentication compared to other approaches such as one-time passwords.
 A third goal is to create a consistent and trusted authentication experience across the Web.

 * **Scalable and Ubiquitous**.
 SPC supports streamlined authentication across merchant sites without additional enrollment.

-Note that with FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
-With SPC, any origin can authenticate the user using another Relying Party's credentials, provided that the authentication takes place within a known payment context.
-At the current time, Payment Request API establishes the payment context (but see [issue 56](https://github.com/w3c/secure-payment-confirmation/issues/56)).
+* **Designed to Meet Regulatory Requirements**.
+SPC helps entities fulfill regulatory requirements (e.g., strong customer authentication and transaction confirmation under PSD2) and other customer authentication use cases.

+* **Simpler and more Secure Front-end Deployment**.
+The browser (or secure hardware) manages the display of transaction confirmation, removing the need for other parties (e.g., issuing banks or payment apps) to do so.
 In addition, enabling payment service providers or others to authenticate the user can reduce the need to embed code provided by a Relying Party in a Web page, reducing security risks.

-* **Transaction Confirmation**.
-SPC generates cryptographic proof of the user's confirmation of transaction details.
-This is intended to help entities fulfill regulatory requirements (e.g., SCA for PSD2) or support other customer authentication use cases.

-* **Phishing-resistant**.
-Different entities may render the transaction details that the user confirms.
-In many cases the browser will display the transaction details in native UI, but SPC also supports display by secure hardware.
-Because the browser or secure hardware controls the display of transaction details, SPC is phishing-resistant.
+Because the browser (or secure hardware) controls the display of transaction details, SPC is phishing-resistant.

-* **Simpler Front-end Deployment**.
-The browser (or secure hardware) manages the display of transaction confirmation, removing the need for other parties (e.g., issuing banks or payment apps) to do so.

 See also [more SPC benefits](https://github.com/w3c/webpayments/wiki/Secure-Payment-Confirmation#benefits).

+### Unique Features

+The above benefits are grounded in a small number of unique API features:

+* **Browser-native UX for transaction confirmation**.
+The browser provides a consistent and efficient authentication UX across merchant sites.
+Note: The architecture should support display of transaction confirmation details by authenticators.

+* **Cryptographic evidence**.
+Transaction confirmation generates cryptographic evidence of the user's confirmation of transaction details.

+* **Cross-origin authentication**.
+With FIDO, the Relying Party that creates FIDO credentials is the only origin that can authenticate the user with those credentials.
+With SPC, any origin can authenticate the user during a transaction by leveraging another Relying Party's credentials.

 ## Definitions